christopherthai/bite-and-blog/README.md

 6. Users can view full post by clicking "See Full Bite Page" on the "All Bites" page

-7. Users can search for specific post using a search feature

 ## CRUD API Routes

 API EndPoints (Using to create db.json file):